 One way to get customers to pay you quickly is to offer them more payment options.
-Cash and personal check may be traditional payment methods, but they are not convenient for all customers these days.
+Cash and personal check may be traditional payment methods, but they are not convenient for all customers.
 Start by accepting multiple types of popular credit cards, and consider adding on Paypal, Venmo, Apple Pay, or other services as you are able.
 Convenience can often speed up payment times and increase your cash flow.

 5. Get Rid of Long-Term Payment Plans

-The majority of small businesses are not going to benefit from offering long-term payment plans as many customers find it easy to let these payments slide.
+The majority of small businesses will not benefit from offering long-term payment plans, as many customers find it easy to let these payments slide.
 Find ways to encourage faster payments on your current plans, and try to stop acting like a bank extending a line of credit to your customers in the future.
 You may also want to consider charging late payment penalties on invoices that are not paid within 30 days.
 Of course, never underestimate the power of a simple telephone call.
 You may be surprised to find out that some of your customers simply forgot to make the payments or misplaced the invoice and are happy to pay.

 6. Consider Invoice Factoring